LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/now-i-mourn-for-a-chance.md

 for somebody that is no longer here,

-but I ran for the “code of the assassin”,
+but I ran for the "code of the assassin",

 no feelings, when I went to kill my spark for her,